Barbara Brown Taylor

-Barbara Brown Taylor (born 1951) is an American Episcopal priest, academic, and author.
+Barbara Brown Taylor (born 1951) is an American Mainline Protestant minister, Episcopal priest, academic, and author.
 In 2014, Time magazine placed her in its annual Time 100 list of most influential people in the world.

 Education and recognition

 Taylor was born on September 21, 1951, in Lafayette, Indiana.
 She did her undergraduate studies at Emory University where she graduated in 1973.
 She then went on to study at Yale Divinity School, where she graduated in 1976.
 She was ordained in 1984, and became the rector of Grace-Calvary Episcopal Church (Episcopal Diocese of Atlanta) in Clarkesville, Georgia, in 1992.
 She later left parish ministry and became a full-time professor at Piedmont College in Demorest, Georgia, and an adjunct professor of Christian spirituality at Columbia Theological Seminary in Decatur, Georgia.
 She taught world religions and exposed her mainly Christian students to other faiths so they could better understand how various groups worship.

 In 1996, she was named one of the twelve "most effective" preachers in the English-speaking world by Baylor University.
 She was awarded the 1998 Emory Medal by the Emory Alumni Association of Emory University for her distinguished achievement in education.
 In February 2009, Barbara Brown Taylor led the second annual Piedmont College religion conference in Athens, Georgia.
 Taylor had been the keynote speaker at the conference in previous years.
 In addition, Taylor gave the 2009 Annual Buechner Lecture at the Buechner Institute at King University.
 She has written twelve books on faith and spirituality.

 In February 2010, days before Piedmont College's religion conference, Taylor ranked in the top ten most influential living preachers in a poll conducted by the Southern Baptist Convention.